xgrau/fenitrothion-aegypti-Angola/README.md

-# Transcriptomic analyisis of pirmiphos-methyl resistance in *A. gambiae* and *A. coluzzii*
+# Transcriptomic analysis of fenitrothion resistance in *Aedes aegypti* from Angola

 Code and data to reproduce the analyses of differential gene expression in pirimiphos-methyl resistant *A. gambiae* and *A. coluzzii* from Côte d'Ivoire.
 Each of the resistant strains was independently compared to lab colonies from the same species (see below).